Luprops tristis

 Luprops tristis, the Mupli beetle, is a plant detritus eating darkling beetle found in parts of India.
 The adult beetle is black and around 8 mm long.
 While they are usually harmless to humans, when squeezed or picked up, they produce a defensive phenolic secretion that causes skin burns.
 Luprops beetles have a notorious reputation since large populations invade farm houses, as reported in some parts of southern India, especially the state of Kerala.
-In Kerala they are variously called Muplivandu ("മുപ്ലി വണ്ട്") or Kotteruma ("കോട്ടെരുമ") or Karivandu ("കരിവണ്ട്") or Oottoruma ("ഓട്ടൊറുമ") in Malayalam.